 Are you ready to sign on the dotted line and serve your country?
 If you think so, there are a few questions you need to ask yourself.
-What are your fitness / physical weaknesses?
+What are your fitness and physical weaknesses?
 Have you accepted the fact that you have a weakness?
 Are you enjoying the journey of turning a weakness into more of a stronger part of your fitness foundation?
 If so, you may be ready to serve.

-Cardiovascular Endurance Athlete – Being good at running, swimming, and rucking can be critical to the branch of service you select.
+Cardiovascular endurance athlete: Being good at running, swimming and rucking can be critical to the branch of service you select.
 Going special operations will test you in all of them eventually and expose a weakness in any of them quickly.

 Non-impact athlete: Swimming, rowing, biking and contact sports like hockey can make running more painful if you are not doing a lot of running cross-training as well.
 Many hockey players and swimmers are especially susceptible to quick overuse injuries such as tendinitis, shin splints and stress fractures.

 Swimming: A swimmer needs to add in more running during the offseason to condition the bones and joints for impact.
 Playing in zero gravity 100% of the time is not helpful if you have a future wish to serve in the military.
 You will have to run at boot camp and maybe even ruck, depending upon the branch of service.